-ANDREW GREENWOOD BOWLAND PENNINE MIRT
+ANDREW GREENWOOD BOWLAND PENNINE MIST

-A particularly viulent form of cancer robbod the Bowland Persine team of one of its most active members and our thoughts are with his partner, Jane and ramly withis Tim Car.
-Over 50 team members and representatives tham the other MRSRD teams formed a guard of honour at Persion Cerem to give him the rendoff he to richly deserved.
+A particularly virulent form of concer jobbed the Bowland Pennine team of one of its mod active members and our thoughts are with his partner, Jane and family, writes Tim Cox.
+Over 50 team members and representatives from the other MPSRO teams formed a guard of honour at Preston Crem to give him the send-off he so richly disserved.